zmalone/chef-web-docs/source/test_tutorial_offline.md

 We're revising the Learn Chef tutorials to focus on our recommended Chef workflow, which starts by developing your infrastructure code locally on test instances.
 We're also revising this tutorial to work with an exciting new test framework called [InSpec](https://docs.chef.io/inspec_reference.html).

-In the meantime, feel free to [check out our revised flow](/tutorials/).
-We'd love to hear your feedback on the new format.
+We do have a version of this tutorial for [Red Hat Enterprise Linux](/test-your-infrastructure-code/rhel/).
+We'd love to hear your feedback.

 Also be sure to [follow us on Twitter](https://twitter.com/learnchef).
 We'll post an update when the revised testing tutorial is ready for you to try.